What if you could only have one rifle? What would it be?

 RECCE Rifle Build

-Let’s break down the components of the Faxon ION-X Hyperlite and find out what makes it such a great option for a lightweight Recce Rifle setup.
+Let’s examine the components of the Faxon ION-X Hyperlite and discover what makes it a great option for a lightweight Recce Rifle setup.

 Receiver Set

-The Faxon HyperLite AR-15 Receiver Kit elevates our acclaimed forged receiver set by incorporating advanced design enhancements while concurrently diminishing overall mass and weight.
-Weighing in at just .96 lbs., inclusive of the ejection port and dust cover, this receiver kit is 2.08 ounces lighter than our standard forged set.
+The Faxon HyperLite AR-15 Receiver Kit elevates our acclaimed forged receiver set by incorporating advanced design enhancements while diminishing overall mass and weight.
+Weighing in at just .96 lbs., including the ejection port and dust cover, this receiver kit is 2.08 ounces lighter than our standard forged set.

 Each component of this kit is meticulously trued at Faxon’s state-of-the-art facility in Greater Cincinnati, Ohio.
-Further optimizing performance, the inner bore has been honed to ensure the bolt carrier group operates smoothly.
+The inner bore has been honed to further optimize performance and ensure the bolt carrier group operates smoothly.

-A standout feature is the omission of the forward assist, coupled with the introduction of a skeletonized Picatinny Rail, which not only reduces weight but is also adorned with manually engraved T-marks for precision.
+A standout feature is the omission of the forward assist, coupled with the introduction of a skeletonized Picatinny Rail, which reduces weight and is adorned with manually engraved T-marks for precision.
 The skeletonized shell deflector enhances its streamlined appearance and functionality.
 To ensure a superior fit, Faxon implemented tighter tolerances on the lugs.

-In tribute to Faxon’s rich heritage, the upper undergoes aesthetic milling, displaying the iconic “X” logo, which contributes to the material and weight reduction.
+In tribute to Faxon’s rich heritage, the upper undergoes aesthetic milling, displaying the iconic “X” logo, contributing to the material and weight reduction.
 Complementing this is the “X” skeletonized magwell, a testament to our commitment to maximizing weight savings.

 Handguard